 If in doubt, you should check with your doctor or the pharmacy where you filled your prescription.

 These medications are used to treat serious medical conditions — high blood pressure and heart failure.

 So "patients should not stop their medication on their own without consulting a physician," said Shin.
 "This can cause elevated and uncontrolled blood pressure which can potentially have severe health consequences."

-A doctor or pharmacist can also help patients find an alternative medication.
-This may be another valsartan product or a different medication from the same class of drugs, known as
+A doctor or pharmacist can help patients find an alternative medication.
+This may be another valsartan product or another type of ARB.

 Patients should monitor their blood pressure closely after switching medicines.
 People may respond differently to the new medication.
 The dose may also need to be adjusted under the guidance of a healthcare provider.